microservices-community/microservices-conf/website/_site/subpages/call_for_papers.md

 We solicit contributions in the form of extended abstracts with a maximum length of two pages.
 A submission should describe a talk to be given at the event.
 Talks can be based on work in progress, scientific work published or submitted for publication, or practical experience reports.
+Practical demonstrations of tools are also welcome.
 Accepted publications will be collected in an informal book of abstracts, which will be distributed at the event.

 Microservices 2017 will employ a lightweight reviewing process.